 Philips Brooks House Association (PBHA) is comprised of more than 85 programs, with over 1400 volunteers participating in a wide range of service activities.
 PBHA’s dual mission is to grow public service leaders while providing vital resources to local communities.
 Student leaders guide PBHA’s daily operations and long-term vision, designing and running all PBHA programs and overseeing the management of the organization.
 Students work closely with community members and constituents to ensure that PBHA’s programs meet genuine community needs.
-For a full list of PBHA’s programs, click here.
+See PBHA.org for a full list of PBHA’s programs.

 Y2Y Harvard Square

 Volunteer your time or your expertise to help young adults experiencing homelessness.
 Y2Y is a student-run overnight shelter that employs a youth-to-youth model to provide a safe and affirming environment for young adults experiencing homelessness.
 Y2Y has a number of different volunteering opportunities.
 The shelter is run primarily by student volunteers and Cambridge community members.
 As a regular volunteer, you will sign up for a weekly shift and are responsible for attending that shift every week.

 - Breakfast (6:30-9:00 AM): Come in bright and early to greet our guests!
 Breakfast volunteers, arriving between 6am and 6:30am (except on Saturdays when they arrive an hour later), help make breakfast and clean the shelter (an invaluable service!) after all the guests leave at 8:00.

 - Dinner (6:45-9:15 PM): You’ll be cooking and serving dinner, talking with guests, and perhaps making a food pick-up run from one of the many shops that donate to us.